StarlingUAS/ProjectStarling/docs/details/build_system.md

 and pushed to a local registry or to allow local builds to be used to populate the online caches.
 When they are blank, no caches will be used.
 This allows for one-directional caching, _e.g._ refreshing the online caches from local builds.
 Two further caching options are available: `BAKE_CACHETO_REGISTRY` and `BAKE_CACHEFROM_REGISTRY`.
 These control the destination and source registries for the cache images.
 By default, they will be blank, equivalent to using Docker Hub.

-## The GitHub Actions Workflows
+### The GitHub Actions Workflows

+#### Releases

 When a tag of the form `vX.Y.Z` is pushed to the repo, a workflow will be started.
 This workflow builds all the images from the `bake.hcl` script, tags them with both the version tag and `:latest`, and pushes them to Docker Hub.

+#### Development Releases
 A similar workflow exists for development images.
 A tag of the form `vX.Y.Z-dev` will cause the images to be built and tagged with both the tag name and `:nightly`, before being pushed to DockerHub.
 These additional tags are controlled by setting the `BAKE_RELEASENAME` environment variable.